charlottedaumal/microtubule-tracking/README_MiTrack.md

 1) Select the file you want to analyze.
     > 📝 **NOTE:** Please convert your image to grayscale first.

-2) Choose the parameters you require (see how to choose your parameter list below).
+2) Apply the Preprocessing parameters you want to enhance your image
+3) Then select the Segmentation and Tracking parameters fit to your application
-3) Select Display & Debugging options.
+4) Finally select Display & Debugging options.

 > **⏰** Please note that depending on the size of the file you run,